lesaux/puppet-redishappy/README.md

 puppet-redishappy-haproxy
 =========================

-A puppet module to manage redishappy-haproxy
+A puppet module to manage redishappy

+Only haproxy support atm.